vi-or-die/DHCP_Parse/README.md

-# DHCP_Parse
+# DHCP Log to CSV
-Python script to parse DHCP Logs.
-The end intention is to build an interface to anaylize logs for IR and operational trends.
+The main purpose of this script is to convert windows DHCP logs into CSV.
+This is pretty simple as you just need to remove the top 30 or so lines from the file.